jarto/GridWatch/README.md

 - When the shortage ended
 - How long the shortage was
 - Lowest = How little electricity was available at the worst time during the shortage

+CHANGELOG

+08.11.2014 V1.00 Initial version
+12.11.2014 V1.01 Changes to pumped storage:
+                 - Define how long it will take to run out of water.
+                 - Make sure to not get more energy from pumped storage, than it can produce in dT.
+                 Added more documentation to the code.
+                 Added license

+LICENSE

+GNU General Public License v3